RIGHT FOOT FORWARD WA

 Tonkin, L. (1996).
 Growing around grief and recovery, Bereavement Care, 15(1), 10.
 DOI:10.1080/02682629608657376

-Trail Tracing is a full day program that will commence at 7am just after dawn (exact date to be advised).
+Trail Tracing is a full day program that will commence just after dawn in September 2019 (exact date to be advised).

-The location of the first program will be in the Boranup Forest in Margaret River, Southwest WA.
+The location of the program will be in the Boranup Forest in Margaret River, Southwest WA.

 The program will be conducted by Laura Engel, a Social Worker, and Jocelyn Evans an Outdoor Educator and Outdoor Specialist.
 Collectively, both facilitators have experience and training in mental health and bush adventure therapy practice.